City · United States · Americas

 Weather

 Chicago's weather varies significantly throughout the year.
-Winter months (December to February) are cold, with temperatures often below freezing and frequent snowfall.
-Spring (March to May) sees mild temperatures and blooming flowers, though it can be rainy.
-Summer (June to August) is warm to hot, with temperatures often reaching into the 80s and 90s Fahrenheit.
-Fall (September to November) offers cooler temperatures and beautiful autumn foliage.
-Each season brings its own unique charm, making Chicago a year-round destination.
+Winter months (December to February) are cold, with temperatures often below freezing, and frequent snowfall.
+Spring (March to May) sees milder temperatures and blooming flowers.
+Summer (June to August) is warm to hot, with temperatures often in the 70s to 80s Fahrenheit, though it can be humid.
+Fall (September to November) offers cooler temperatures and beautiful foliage.
+Each season brings its own weather patterns, so checking forecasts closer to your travel date can help you pack appropriately.

 Getting There